eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ### 3.4 Trusted Lists Registrar

 A Trusted List Registrar is a party responsible for maintaining, managing, and publishing a Trusted List.

+[**Who is the Trust List Registrar?
+How to become one?
+If there are more than one, who runs and maintains the trusted list of trusted list registrars?
+Some more detail on this would be very useful.**]

-Within the EUDI Wallet ecosystem, Trusted Lists exist for the following entities:
+Within the EUDI Wallet
+ecosystem, Trusted Lists exist for the following entities:

 -   Wallet Providers,